vbugaevskii/IDAO-2021-darkmatter-id/README.md

 ## Track 2

-The solution for this track takes only 4 models from solution for track 1.
+The solution for this track takes only 4 final models from solution for track 1.

 [`Track2`](Track2) contains python code for submission.